miRkwood-RNA/miRkwood/resources/deployment/README.md

 The solution is to mirror the contents of the qualification server using rsync.

 The Shell script `mirror-local-mirkwood-to-bioinfo` can be used for that.

+You may use directly its wrapper, `mirror-mirkwood-from-bioinfotest-to-bioinfo`:

+    ./mirror-mirkwood-from-bioinfotest-to-bioinfo